Understanding Tennis Elbow: How Lateral Epicondylitis Causes Elbow Pain

 Diagnosing Tennis Elbow

 If you experience persistent elbow pain, it’s essential to see a healthcare professional for an accurate diagnosis.
 The diagnosis of tennis elbow is primarily based on your medical history and a physical examination.
 Your doctor may ask about your symptoms, activities, and any recent acl injuries.
-They may also perform tests to assess the severity of your condition, such as asking you to move your wrist, elbow, and fingers to see what actions trigger your pain.
+They may also perform tests to assess the severity of your condition, such as asking you to move your wrist, elbow, and fingers to see what actions actually trigger your pain.

 In some cases, imaging tests like X-rays, ultrasound, or MRI scans may be recommended to rule out other conditions that could be causing your pain.